Toni Zuccheri Venini Wall Lamp

 Toni Zuccheri designed several lamps where organic lines and the beauty of glass play an essential role.
 He designed lamps and items for Venini, VeArt, Barovier & Toso and Vetreria De Majo, among others.

-He died in 2008 at the age of 71, leaving his wife and three children.
+He passed away in 2008 at the age of 71, leaving his wife and three children.

 Today several birds designed by Toni Zuccheri in the 1970s are still in production by Venini.